COMMON QUESTIONS ASKED ABOUT COVID VACCINE

 - Herd immunity is when enough people in a population are vaccinated and immune to prevent person to person transfer of a particular disease.
 Achieving this requires a large proportion of the population to be vaccinated and the vaccine to provide effective, long term protection.
 As we learn more about COVID-19 vaccines, we will learn if herd immunity can be achieved (NCIRS, 2020).

-Should I take paracetamol or ibuprofen before and after the COVID-19 vaccination?
+Should I take paracetamol before and after the COVID-19 vaccination?

-- Paracetamol or ibuprofen are not recommended routinely before or after vaccination.
+- Paracetamol are not recommended routinely before or after vaccination.
 There is currently no evidence on the benefit of painkillers for the prophylactic prevention of immunisation injection pain or systemic reactions following COVID-19 vaccination.
-Paracetamol and ibuprofen can, however, be considered for the management of adverse events (e.g. pain or fever, respectively) if they occur after vaccination (ATAGI, 2021b).
+Paracetamol can, however, be considered for the management of adverse events (e.g. pain or fever, respectively) if they occur after vaccination (ATAGI, 2021b).

 Can I get my influenza vaccine at the same time as my COVID-19 vaccine?